amerello/Theia/docs/html/_sources/sfm.txt

   // Process and/or manipulate the view graph.

 The edge values are especially useful for one-shot SfM where the relative poses are heavily exploited for computing the final poses.
+Without a proper :class:`ViewGraph`, one-shot SfM would not be possible.

 Camera
 ======